Work and Education

 Student

-- Course work about Psycho-Pedagogical Training, how to organise lessons, and hands-on teaching experience.
+- Course work about Psycho-Pedagogical Training, how to organize lessons, and hands-on teaching experience.

 - Taught high school students introduction to programming.